Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-The median time to disposition (half-life) for applications examined by RAAB, CHRISTOPHER J is 34 months.
-This places the examiner in the 23% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by RAAB, CHRISTOPHER J is 37 months.
+This places the examiner in the 32% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

-Conducting an examiner interview provides a +9.6% benefit to allowance rate for applications examined by RAAB, CHRISTOPHER J. This interview benefit is in the 45% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +13.7% benefit to allowance rate for applications examined by RAAB, CHRISTOPHER J. This interview benefit is in the 51% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: